Carciax/EEE3088F-Project-CKR/README.md

 ## Licensing
 MIT License

-Copyright (c) 2023 kian frassek, Cameron Clark, Robert Dugmore
+Copyright (c) 2023 Kian Frassek, Cameron Clark, Robert Dugmore

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal